kkuderko/Azure-AVD-Host-Pool-Status/README.md

 # Azure-AVD-Host-Pool-Status
-Azure Virtual Desktop Host Pool Status PRTG Sensor
+###### Azure Virtual Desktop host pool status script and PRTG Sensor

-A PowerShell script which can be used for PRTG sensor to display the AVD Host Pool status.
+PowerShell script which can be used to display the AVD Host Pool status or create a PRTG (https://www.paessler.com/prtg) sensor.
 It measures:
 - number of active sessions
 - how many hosts is available